 Public cloud

-In a public cloud setup, the cloud service provider provides you with a range of different resources for building your cloud applications and supporting infrastructure across multiple data centers.
+In a public cloud setup, the cloud service provider provides various resources for building your cloud applications and supporting infrastructure across multiple data centers.

-It’s called a public cloud because multiple organizations share these resources (multi tenancy) at the same time to achieve economies of scale (cost savings).
+It’s called a public cloud because multiple organizations simultaneously share these resources (multi-tenancy) to achieve economies of scale (cost savings).

 Private cloud